Bachelor of Science in Cognitive Science

 Research Centers

-In addition to the many research opportunities in faculty labs, students also can gain valuable experience through the school’s four affiliated centers committed to research, treatment and outreach.
+In addition to the many research opportunities in faculty labs, students also can gain valuable experience through the school’s six affiliated centers committed to research, treatment and outreach.

-• The Center for Vital Longevity — This research center is focused on understanding and expanding the capacity of the aging mind.
+- Center for Vital Longevity — Located in downtown Dallas, the Center for Vital Longevity is focused on understanding and expanding the capacity of the aging mind.
 Center researchers use cutting-edge brain imaging technologies and advances in cognitive science to understand how the brain changes from young to old adulthood, the consequences of neural aging for everyday function and what interventions show promise for slowing cognitive aging.

 Contact Information